Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Typical day

 Each day starts with an early breakfast to fuel up for the trek.
-The day start with hot cup of tea/ coffee, usually divided into two parts: a 3–4-hour morning walk, followed by a one-hour lunch break, and a shorter afternoon trek to reach the day’s destination.
+The day starts with a hot cup of tea/coffee and is usually divided into two parts: a 3–4-hour morning walk, followed by a one-hour lunch break, and a shorter afternoon trek to reach the day’s destination.
 Along the way, you can enjoy stunning mountain views, take photos, and observe local villages and wildlife.
 Dinner is served around 7:00 PM, after which your guide will share the plan for the next day.
 Evenings are free for relaxing, exploring the village, socializing with fellow trekkers, or enjoying some quiet time.

 Facilities and Essentials